AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 magento-cloud user:update alice@example.com -r production:a
 ```

-## Manage users from the Project Web UI
+## Manage users from the Project Web Interface

-You can use the Project Web UI to add permissions and use the _Edit_ feature to modify permissions for an existing user.
+You can use the Project Web Interface to add permissions and use the _Edit_ feature to modify permissions for an existing user.

-### Add users from the Project Web UI
+### Add users from the Project Web Interface

 1. Log in to [your account](https://account.magento.com/customer/account/login).